 Vested Deferred.
 20 years of service and separated before age 50.
 Payment beginning is deferred to attainment of age 50.

-Post Retirement Adjustment ("Escalator").
-Each time base pays is changed, benefit payments to retired members are simultaneously changed by the same percent that base pay is changed.
-(Not applicable to spouse or child's benefits.)
+Post Retirement Adjustments ("Escalator").
+Each time base pay is changed, payments to all benefit recipients are simultaneously changed by the same percent that base pay is changed.